frankzachma/Visual-Mono-SLAM/SLAM/Step_2/Deliverables.md

 ````

-Now that the only neccessary changes have been made, the results of each section of the MATLAB blocks code that are relavent are shown below.
+Now that the only necessary changes have been made, the results of each section of the MATLAB blocks code that are relevant are shown below.

 *Map Initialization Result*
 ![image](https://github.com/frankzachma/Visual-Mono-SLAM/assets/168232333/ff944739-1833-46e8-826b-c441c35cc3bb)